bob134552/LeagueLore/README.md

 ## As a user, I want the grid to be compact in mobile and tablet view to prevent having a large page.

+1. Resizing screen to tablet size sets the amount of items to be displayed to 20 and adds in pagination buttons to move through available champions.

 # Bugs and Problems

+- Sometimes when resizing from a large screen to tablet/mobile, when the pagination buttons appear they are both disabled.
+    - This can be fixed by refreshing the page.

+- When searching using the search bar, if a champion is available and submitted then the error message appears regardless.
+    - This is due to the searchChamp function searching through all names in the array of names.
+    - This was fixed by adding in break to the if statement when true and adding a delay before the error message appeared to avoid seeing it during the fade in of the lore page.

+- Limited quota for Youtube API.
+    - Once quota for Youtube API requests is reached, a 403 error is thrown.
+        - Added error function to ajax request for when 403 error is shown.

 ## Validaton and Beautify